Workers at Amazon NYC warehouse get go-ahead for union vote

 Workers at a number of big U.S. companies have been pressing for better pay and working conditions amid the pandemic and the labor shortage that emerged after shutdowns ended.

 In one example, workers OK’d unionizing in two of three recent votes at Starbucks shops in and around Buffalo, New York.
+Employees of three Starbucks shops in Seattle are pushing for unionization.